kidscancode/godot_recipes/src/content/physics/kinematic_to_rigidbody.md

 # Depending on your character's movement speed, adjust push_factor to
 # something between 0 and 1.
 ```

+Experiment to find the settings that work for your particular game.

 {{% notice note %}}
 Download the project file here: [kinematic_vs_rigid.zip](/godot_recipes/files/kinematic_vs_rigid.zip)